-The ECSTEM Conference IMAGINE, QUESTION, INNOVATE will be held February 2-3, 2018 at the Anaheim Marriott.
-Our 7th Annual Conference features a two day event.
+The ECSTEM Conference IMAGINE, QUESTION, INNOVATE was held February 2-3, 2018 at the Anaheim Marriott.
+Our 7th Annual Conference featured a two day event.
 Beginning with a DESTINATION FRIDAY (transportation not provided), attendees will visit four children’s museums that align with early childhood STEM education.
-A Friday Panel of Experts Event will be held in the evening with hors d'oeuvres and a cocktail hour (additional fee).
-Saturday will be a day full of workshops that attendees can customize to their liking!
+A Friday Panel of Experts Event was be held in the evening with hors d'oeuvres and a cocktail hour.
+Saturday was full day of workshops that attendees customized to their liking!

 2018 Keynote Speaker: